Rating scales

 Cosmetic Procedure Screening for Labiaplasty

 The Cosmetic Procedure Screening for Labiaplasty (COPS-L) is designed to screen for Body Dysmorphic Disorder and comprises of 9 items.
 Items are scored from 0 (least impaired) to 8 (most impaired).
 Item 2 is reversed scored (that is if the person circles “8” then this is a score of zero, circling “7” is scored as ‘1’ and so on).
 The total scores range from 0 to 72 with a higher score reflecting greater impairment and symptoms of BDD.
 Individuals who score 45 or more are likely to have a diagnosis of BDD.
-Note that the instructions focus on the respondent’s views about their genitalia (and not other part of their body).
+Limited research so far suggests that having mild-moderate BDD about ones genitalia in women is not by itself a reason for refusing a labiaplasty (Veale et al 2014), Note that the instructions focus on the respondent’s views about their genitalia (and not other part of their body).
 The COPS-L can be used without my permission so long as you cite it in any publication.

 Download the COPS-L questionnaire

-I also recommend the Genital Appearance Scale (GAS) by Bramwell & Morland (2009) to be used with the COPS-L for audit and outcome monitoring of interventions for women distressed by the appearance of their genitalia.
+IF you are using the COPS-L, I also recommend the Genital Appearance Scale (GAS) by Bramwell & Morland (2009) for audit and outcome monitoring of interventions for women distressed by the appearance of their genitalia.
 The GAS has an advantage in assessing additional functional symptoms in such women.
 This scale contains 11 statements about attitudes towards female genital appearance to be rated by a woman.
 Each item is scored between 0 and 3 and total scores range from 0 to 33.
 Higher scores represent greater dissatisfaction with the genitalia.
 The general population sample for the original study had mean 5.65 (SD 4.68) (Bramwell, personal communication).
 In our study validating the COPS-L, women seeking labiaplasty had a mean and standard deviation of M=38.7 (SD=15.1) and the controls M=6.7 (SD=7.4).
 Note that items 1 and 4 are reverse scored.
 There is a mistake in the instructions in the original paper, which states items 1,4 and 8 are reverse scored.
 This was confirmed to me by Professor Bramwell in a personal communication).
-Please note I do not hold copyright permission for the GAS.
+Please note I do not hold copyright permission for the GAS and you must approach Professor Bramwell to use her scale.

 References